 Succinctly stated, Presto executes “SQL statements and turns these statements into queries that are executed across a distributed cluster of coordinator and workers.”
 While the statements and queries concepts are well-known, there are other important concepts that are part of the query execution model.

 A stage is simply part of the execution of a query statement.
-For instance, if Presto has to aggregate one billion rows stored in Amazon S3, it goes about this task by creating a root stage and several other states.
+For instance, if Presto has to aggregate one billion rows stored in Amazon S3, it goes about this task by creating a root stage and several other stages.
 Additionally, the root stage aggregates the data returned from the other stages.

 The stages hierarchy looks like a tree with one root stage and many other stages, all related to the root stage.